Arhs99/shallow-tree/README.md

 ```

 ## Parallelization
 A significant gain in speed and extended ability to scale-up can be achieved by serving the models using ```tensorflow serving``` and parallelization by batching the SMILES inputs.
-See the [parallel folfer README](./parallel/README.md) for more details.
+See the [parallel folder README](./parallel/README.md) for more details.

 ## References
 1. Genheden S, Thakkar A, Chadimova V, et al (2020) AiZynthFinder: a fast, robust and flexible open-source software for retrosynthetic planning.
 ChemRxiv.
 Preprint. https://doi.org/10.26434/chemrxiv.12465371.v1